wazo-platform/xivo-benchmark/README.md

     fab -H <host> reset-server

-Once the server is reset, run the tests with nose:
+Once the server is reset, run the tests with pytest:

-    nosetests tests
+    pytest tests

 Modifying the server